Insurance coverage for your stay

 You cannot enrol without an insurance certificate from your statutory health insurance provider.

-The following groups of people are not required to have insurance:
+The following groups of people are not required to have statutory health insurance:

 - guest students